catalyst-cloud/catalystcloud-docs/source/block-storage/using-volumes.rst

     .. tab:: Openstack CLI

-        The following script will create a volume on your project:
+        The following command will create a volume on your project:

         .. literalinclude:: _scripts/cli/create-volume.sh
             :language: shell
-            :caption: create-volume.sh

-        The next script will attach the previous volume to your instance.
+        The next command will attach the previous volume to your instance.
 This command assumes that your volume name is unique; If you have volumes with duplicate names you will need to use the volume ID to attach the correct volume to your compute instance.